partharoyy/Manufac-Assessment-Task/README.md

-# Manufac Frontend Interview Accessment task
+# Manufac Frontend Interview Assessment task

-Note - Run below commands in the project directory only!!
+Note - Run the below commands in the project directory only!!

 ## To install project dependencies